LCTT/TranslateProject/sources/tech/20171208 GeckoLinux Brings Flexibility and Choice to openSUSE.md

 GeckoLinux Brings Flexibility and Choice to openSUSE
 ======
 ![](https://www.linux.com/sites/lcom/files/styles/rendered_file/public/gecko-linux.jpg?itok=bjKVnW1q)

+GeckoLinux is a unique distro that offers a few options that openSUSE does not.
+Jack Wallen takes a look.

+Creative Commons Zero

 I've been a fan of SUSE and openSUSE for a long time.
 I've always wanted to call myself an openSUSE user, but things seemed to get in the way--mostly [Elementary OS][1].
 But every time an openSUSE spin is released, I take notice.
 Most recently, I was made aware of [GeckoLinux][2]--a unique take (offering both Static and Rolling releases) that offers a few options that openSUSE does not.
 Consider this list of features:

   * Live DVD / USB image